Hardik-90/JsonPowerDB-Project-Submission-for-Login2xplore-Internship/README.md

 ## "This project is all about basics of JsonPowerDB (JPDB) and how to use JPDB for CRUD operations."

+## The code for the project is in Master branch, within the public_html folder named index.html

 ## The Project related files are attached with the Master Branch...

 # About JsonPowerDB: